s-tlm/dot-files/README.md

 * .vimrc
 * .zshrc
+* .config/starship.toml

 ## TODO:

 * Expand to contain the rest of my dot files.
-* Create setup script to link repository dot files to ~/.
+* Create setup script to symlink repository dot files to ~/.
 * Create setup script to install dependencies